signalsapi/docs/whats-new/index.md

 # What's new

+## 16.11.2024

+- Normalizing job title on save -- trimmed, lowercase, no special chars, quotes, "and", "or" etc

 ## 13.11.2024

 - Improvement: showing some warning messages that search will take long to run after a search is created